Createdd/Writing/2020/articles/pythonApi.md

 ![](../assets/pythonApi_2020-09-04-09-14-04.png)

 7. Add an image for your API
 8. Set a pricing plan.
 Rapidapi published an own [article](https://rapidapi.com/blog/how-to-monetize-your-api/) on the pricing options and strategies.
-As they conclude, it is up to your preferences and product how to price it.
+As they conclude, it is up to your preferences and product on how to price it.
-9. I created a freemium pricing plan.
-Reason for that is that I want to give the chance to test it without cost, but add a price for using it regularly.
+I created a freemium pricing plan.
+The reason for that is that I want to give the chance to test it without cost, but add a price for using it regularly.
 Also, I want to create a plan for supporting my work.
 For example:

 ![](../assets/pythonApi_2020-09-02-22-34-19.png)